Nanette Hanson: Aftermath

 classroom, ordered her and the girls to barricade the doors, and then herded them into a small fitting room which adjoined.
 During the period that followed the man fired several blasts from the shot gun at the classroom door, on the other side of which the headmaster and members of the staff had gathered.
-Mrs. Hanson was then brought out of the fitting room and showing complete calm, engaged the man in conversation, during which he expressed a wish to see a young nurse and agreed that if she could be brought the children would be set free.
-Mrs. Hanson persuaded those outside to leave her to handle the situation; this despite the fact that the soldier had already once attempted to shoot her at point blank range and would have done so had the gun not misfired.
+Mrs Hanson was then brought out of the fitting room and showing complete calm, engaged the man in conversation, during which he expressed a wish to see a young nurse and agreed that if she could be brought the children would be set free.
+Mrs Hanson persuaded those outside to leave her to handle the situation; this despite the fact that the soldier had already once attempted to shoot her at point blank range and would have done so had the gun not misfired.
 The nurse had meanwhile been brought to the school, and quite voluntarily entered the room in an attempt to pacify the man and secure the release of the girls.
 This was eventually accomplished through the joint efforts of Mrs. Hanson and the nurse who were then left alone in the room with the man trying to persuade him to give himself up.
 Before he did so, however, he shot Mrs. Hanson in the back killing her immediately.

+Hanson was awarded the Sir James Duncan Medal in 1968 for outstanding bravery in assisting the police in Scotland.

-Mone was never convicted of Hanson's murder or the sex offences he committed as he was deemed insane and unfit to plead.
+Mone was never convicted of murdering Hanson or the alleged sex offences he committed as he was deemed insane and unfit to plead.
 Forty years after the crimes, his victims spoke out about the offences in a bid to keep him in hospital.
 One of the girls, Diane Martin, recalled that Hanson was trying to calm Mone down and get him to release the girls.
 "She never stopped trying to protect us," Martin said.

-In 1971 the Albert Medal was replaced by the George Cross, with Hanson's post-nominal letters changing from AM to GC at that time.

-In 2000, Hanson was one of 13 recipients of the Victoria or George Cross honoured in her home town of Bradford when a gallery was set up in their honour in City Hall.
+In 1971 the Albert Medal was replaced by the George Cross for living recipients.
+In 2000, Hanson was one of 13 recipients of the Victoria or George Cross honoured in her home town of Bradford when a gallery was set up in their honour in City Hall (although her post-nominal honorific remains AM as the award was posthumous).